 Grass is a living product, and discoloration post-harvest is an ordinary sign of transplant shock.
-Although sod will not always yellow immediately after being cut, it is not uncommon and does not indicate unhealthy grass.
-When the grass is harvested, its root system is severed, and it can no longer access water from the earth.
+When the grass is harvested, its root system is severed, and it can no longer access water, nutrients, and o2 from the earth.
 Yellowing grass, especially during the hottest months, is not uncommon and does not indicate unhealthy grass.
-You must plan appropriately so that all of the grass can be installed & watered promptly on your delivery day.
+You must plan appropriately to ensure that all the grass is planted & watered promptly on your delivery day.

 Ambient Temperatures Affect Coloring

 Discoloration will vary depending on ambient temperatures, time of year, sod variety, etc. Yellowing is more common and severe when ambient temperatures are 85°F & hotter, and inevitable when temps are 90°F+.
 However, if you install & water the grass promptly on the day of delivery and the appropriate irrigation schedule based on the weather, irrigation method, sprinkler head type, and 5 S’s (species, season, soil, sunlight/shade), your grass should begin to noticeably green within the first week or two post-planting.

 Yard Conditions & Weather Affect Green-Up Rate

 Please note that some areas may take a little longer to green up fully.
-The rate at which the grass greens up will depend on various factors, such as differing yard & soil conditions and the weather.
+The rate of green-up will depend on various factors, such as differing yard & soil conditions and the weather.
 For instance, grass installed in full sun, near hardscaping & concrete, at the tops of slopes, on compacted or dense soil, etc., may take longer than grass planted in partial sun.
-However, be sure to monitor areas taking longer to green up, as the slow bounce-back could indicate an issue such as malfunctioning sprinkler heads, water runoff, drainage problems, etc.
+Be sure to monitor areas taking longer to green up, as the slow bounce-back could indicate an issue such as malfunctioning sprinkler heads, water runoff, drainage problems, etc.